bjackman/bjackman.github.io/content/posts/curl-bash.md

 This makes sandboxing really effective.
 The most obvious (and probably also the most secure) sandboxes are web browsers and KVM.
-But just running a normal process without full syscall API access already goes a long way[^process-sandboxing].
+But just running a normal process/container without full syscall API access already goes a long way[^process-sandboxing].

+You can't have a kernel with no vulnerabilities.
+You can't even have a Linux kernel with no _known_ vulnerabilities.
+But you _can_ have a kernel without any known way for VM guests to escape into the hosts[^hypervisor].

 ### What about hardening?